Azimapata/Azimapata/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hi there! 👋 My name is Apata Azeem
+Hi there! 👋 I'm Apata Azeem
 Welcome to my GitHub!
-I'm passionate about web development, UI/UX, app development, and chess.
-Here’s a little bit about me and what I’m working on:
+I’m a passionate web developer exploring the exciting worlds of frontend, backend, and app development, with a touch of UI/UX design.
+Here’s a quick glance at what I’m all about:

-🚀 About Me
-🌱 Learning Journey: I'm currently diving deep into frontend development, focusing on JavaScript, React, and CSS.
-I’m particularly interested in mastering React components, including useState, useEffect, and hooks.
+🚀 What I Do

+Frontend Development: Crafting dynamic UIs with JavaScript, React, and Tailwind CSS.
-💻 Backend Aspirations: Although I'm a beginner in backend development, I’m eager to expand my skills in this area.
-I'm exploring technologies like Node.js, Express, and databases to enhance my full-stack capabilities.
+Backend Exploration: Diving into Node.js, Express, and databases to grow my full-stack skills.

-🎨 Frontend & UI/UX Focus: I’m working on projects that involve multi-step forms, dynamic sidebars, and responsive design.
-Tailwind CSS is my go-to tool for building clean and scalable UIs.
-I'm also passionate about UI/UX design, striving to create user-friendly and aesthetically pleasing interfaces.
+UI/UX Design: Creating user-friendly interfaces with tools like Figma and Adobe XD.

-📱 App Development: I'm interested in developing mobile applications, exploring frameworks like React Native to bring my ideas to life.
+App Development: Exploring frameworks like React Native and Flutter to build mobile apps.

-🧠 Chess Enthusiast: Outside of coding, I'm sharpening my chess skills.
-I’m dedicated to learning various openings and strategies to improve my game.
-My goal is to anticipate future moves and make the best decisions on the board.

-🎯 Goals: I’m on a mission to become proficient in JavaScript and eventually delve into TypeScript.
-I’m also committed to improving my problem-solving skills in both coding and chess, while continuously learning more about UI/UX and app development.

-🛠️ Technologies & Tools
-Frontend: JavaScript, React, Tailwind CSS
-UI/UX: Figma, Adobe XD
-App Development: Exploring React Native, Flutter
-Backend: Exploring Node.js, Express, and other backend technologies
-Tools: VS Code, Git, GitHub
-Learning: Java, Regular Expressions (Regex)
-📝 Current Projects
+🛠️ Current Projects
-Multi-Step Form: Working on a dynamic multi-step form with React, handling state management across different components.
-The sidebar adapts to each step, providing a smooth user experience.

-Toggle Functionality: Implementing a toggle feature to switch between monthly and yearly plans, with seamless UI changes.

-Image Positioning: Experimenting with creative image layouts, like placing images under navbars and making them overflow divs for a unique design.

-UI/UX Design: Designing intuitive interfaces that prioritize user experience, while exploring the latest trends and best practices in UI/UX.
+Dynamic Multi-Step Forms: State-driven forms with seamless sidebars.
+Toggle Features: Switching between plans with responsive UI.
+Creative Layouts: Designing unique image placements and layouts.

-📚 Learning Log
+🌱 Learning Journey
-I maintain a logbook where I document my learning progress, particularly in frontend development and UI/UX.
-It helps me track my growth and reflect on challenges.

-🌟 Fun Fact
-I enjoy experimenting with new tech and finding ways to enhance my productivity, both in coding and in everyday life.
-Also, I play chess online and continuously strive to improve, even if it means learning from a few losses along the way!

-📫 How to reach me...
+I’m focused on mastering React (useState, useEffect, hooks) and leveling up my skills in JavaScript and TypeScript.
+On the backend, I’m learning the ropes of Node.js and Express to expand my expertise.

+🎨 Beyond Coding

+Chess Enthusiast: Always strategizing, learning openings, and improving my game.
+Productivity Explorer: Experimenting with tech to enhance workflows.
+📫 Let’s Connect

 Email: apataazeem01@gmail.com
-LinkedIn:
+LinkedIn: [Your Profile Link]
-Twitter:
+Twitter: [Your Handle]